 The government won back investor confidence by sticking to the austerity policies and reforms required as part of the bailout it took in 2011.

 The drop in its borrowing costs to multi-year lows continues a trend of sharp declines since 2012 driven by signs the euro zone crisis is abating as well as by the prospect of European Central Bank asset purchases and by Portugal's own return to economic growth and lower deficits after a brutal recession.

 RATING REVIEWS EYED

-Moody's, whose rating is the lowest at Ba3, and S&P are due to announce the results of their reviews of Portugal's creditworthiness on Friday.
+Moody's, which assigns the country its lowest rating of Ba3, and S&P are due to announce the results of their reviews of Portugal's creditworthiness on Friday.

 Fitch already has a positive outlook on Portugal and S&P is expected to follow suit.

-"The prospect of Portugal at least carrying three positive outlooks by the end of the week should not just help defend current PGB (Portuguese Government Bond) yield levels but should also open the door for another leg lower," Commerzbank said.
+"The prospect of Portugal at least carrying three positive outlooks by the end of the week should not just help defending current PGB yield levels but should also open the door for another leg lower," the Commerzbank strategist said.

 German 10-year yields, the benchmark for euro zone borrowing costs, were steady around 11-month lows of 1.45 percent.

 The market is also focusing on the ECB's policy meeting on Thursday.
 While it is widely expected to keep monetary policy unchanged after a tick up in euro zone inflation last month, the ECB is still implementing some form of stimulus later in the year to support fragile growth.
 (Editing by Hugh Lawson)

 - Obama unveils U.S. immigration reform, setting up fight with Republicans |